mkdocs/mkdocs/docs/user-guide/plugins.md

 #### config_scheme

-:   A tuple of configuration validation class instances (to be defined in a subclass).
+:   A tuple of configuration validation instances.
+Each item must consist of a
+    two item tuple in which the first item is the string name of the configuration option and the second item is an instance of `mkdocs.config.config_options.BaseConfigOption` or any of its subclasses.

+    For example, the following `config_scheme` defines three configuration options: `foo`, which accepts a string; `bar`, which accepts an integer; and `baz`, which accepts a boolean value.

+        class MyPlugin(mkdocs.plugins.BasePlugin):
+            config_scheme = (
+                ('foo', mkdocs.config.config_options.Type(mkdocs.utils.string_types, default='a default value')),
+                ('bar', mkdocs.config.config_options.Type(int, default=0)),
+                ('baz', mkdocs.config.config_options.Type(bool, default=True))
+            )

+    When the user's configuration is loaded, the above scheme will be used to validate the configuration and fill in any defaults for settings not provided by the user.
+The validation classes may be any of the classes provided in `mkdocs.config.config_options` or a third party subclass defined in the plugin.

+    Any settings provided by the user which fail validation or are not defined in the `config_scheme` will raise a `mkdocs.config.base.ValidationError`.

 #### config

-:   A dictionary of configuration options for the plugin which is populated by the
+:   A dictionary of configuration options for the plugin, which is populated by
-    `load_config` method.
+    the `load_config` method after configuration validation has completed.
+Use this attribute to access options provided by the user.

+        def on_pre_build(self, config):
+            if self.config['bool_option']:
+                # implement "bool_option" functionality here...

 All `BasePlugin` subclasses contain the following method(s):

 #### load_config(options)

 :   Loads configuration from a dictionary of options.
-Returns a tuple of `(errors,
+Returns a tuple of
-    warnings)`.
+    `(errors, warnings)`.
+This method is called by MkDocs during configuration validation and should not need to be called by the plugin.

 #### on_&lt;event_name&gt;()